 One way to think about backup is to consider what you are willing to lose entirely and how long you are willing to be unable to operate.
 We can’t cover everything needed in a single column, but consider how long you can work without computing or your data.
 There are a myriad of solutions promoted: web based backup, backup appliances, running in cloud data centers, and more.
 The size of your organization often dictates your appetite for risk.
 What is your current position?
 What is your risk appetite?

 Think about your organization’s need to be able to operate.
 How much does it cost you per hour when your computer systems are not working?
 Run your own numbers, but consider the weighted cost per hour of your team members.
 Usually, calculations are done per hour.
 For our purposes, ten employees will be used since it is easy to multiply or divide for larger or smaller numbers.
-If your labor cost is $35/hour and benefits are about one third the hourly cost, then the hourly cost of down-time is approximately $50/hour x 10=$500/hour for every ten employees.
-One day of down time would cost the organization $500 x 8 or $4,000.
+If your labor cost per hour is $35/hour and benefits are about 1/3 the hourly cost, then the hourly cost of down-time is approximately $50/hour*10=$500/hour for every ten employees.
+One day of down time would cost the organization $500*8 or $4,000.
 If you believe your cost per hour per employee is different, substitute your real numbers into our illustration.
 However, when considering the cost of downtime you should always have in the back of your mind the hourly cost to the organization for down time.

 If you are a multi-location firm with offices in different geographies, you can use two backup appliances to maintain a copy of all of your data and applications.
 Likewise, you could create a much more complicated and expensive Storage Area Network (SAN) replication for continuous data backup.
 The Federal Emergency Management Agency (FEMA) recommends a separation of at least 70 miles between sites.
 Further consideration should be given to be in a different power grid (east/west/Texas) and locating your backup out of the geography when practical.